neriticzone/yosemite/README.md

 # yosemite
+Web scraper that checks three yosemite valley campsites (upper/lower/north pintes) and sees if there is availablility for a given date/time.

 test_runnner runs the scraper and emailer. script runs continuously, scheduled to run every hour.
 Checks port to see if its running or not.
 I don't really understand it but it works.

 campsite_public file contains the scraper and inserts into a database